kvikee

 Microsoft Gaming CEO admits Game Pass is too expensive.
 Radical subscription model changes are on the horizon.

-The strategy that served as the foundation of Microsoft for years has collided with brutal reality.
-Following the drastic price hikes at the end of 2025, many Xbox Game Pass subscribers began loudly questioning whether the service is still worth the cost.
-Today, we have a clear answer: the company realizes it overreached.
+The strategy that served as the foundation of Microsoft for years has collided with the brutal reality of the gaming market.
+Following a series of price hikes that significantly impacted the perception of the service at the end of 2025, many Xbox Game Pass subscribers began questioning the value proposition of the subscription.
+Today, we have a clear answer: the company admits that the previous, incredibly generous business model requires a major restructuring to ensure the brand's long-term financial stability.
+The era of "growth at all costs" has reached its end, giving way to strict optimization.

 Asha Sharma on the Future of the Service

-Microsoft Gaming executive Asha Sharma was blunt in an internal memo to employees.
-The project's financial situation has become unsustainable—both for the corporation itself and for the wallets of users who feel the fatigue of constant price adjustments.
+Microsoft Gaming executive Asha Sharma was blunt in an internal communication.
+The financial situation of the project, fueled by the massive costs of maintaining a AAA game library, has become unsustainable in its current form—both for the corporation and for users who are feeling fatigue from constant price adjustments.

 "Game Pass has become too expensive for players, so we need a better value proposition.
 Long-term, we will transform the service into a more flexible system, which takes time for testing and learning."— Asha Sharma